The simple harmonic urn: Exact formulation of the model and main results

 \subsection{The noisy simple harmonic urn}

-In view of Theorems \ref{th:main1} and \ref{th:leaky}, it is natural to ask about the properties of the hitting time $\tau$ if at the time when the balls of one colour run out we only discard a ball of the other colour with some probability $p \in (0,1)$.
-For which $p$ is $\tau$ a.s.~finite?
-(Answer: for $p \geq 1/3$; see Corollary~\ref{noisyclassification} below.)
+In view of Theorems \ref{th:main1} and \ref{th:leaky}, it is natural to ask about the properties of the hitting time $\tau$ if at the time when the balls of one color run out we only discard a ball of the other color with some probability $p \in(0,1)$.
+For which $p$ is $\tau$ a.s. finite?
+(Answer: for $p \geq1/3$; see Corollary \ref{noisyclassification} below.)

-We consider the following natural generalization of the model specified by (\ref{tranprobs}) in order to probe more precisely the recurrence/transience transition.
-We call this generalization the {\em noisy} simple harmonic urn process.
-In a sense that we will describe, this model includes the leaky urn and also the intermittent leaky urn mentioned at the start of this section.
+We consider the following natural generalization of the model specified by~(\ref{tranprobs}) in order to probe more precisely the recurrence/transience transition.
+We call this generalization the \textit{noisy} simple harmonic urn process.
+In a~sense that we will describe, this model includes the leaky urn and also the intermittent leaky urn mentioned at the start of this section.
 The basic idea is to throw out (or add) a random number of balls at each time we are at an axis, generalizing the idea of the leaky urn.
-It is more convenient here to work with irreducible Markov chains, so we introduce a `barrier' for our process.
+It is more convenient here to work with irreducible Markov chains, so we introduce a ``barrier'' for our process.
 We now describe the model precisely.

-Let $\kappa,\kappa_1,\kappa_2,\ldots$ be a sequence of i.i.d.~$\Z$-valued random variables such that
+Let $\kappa,\kappa_1,\kappa_2,\ldots$ be a sequence of i.i.d. $\Z$-valued random variables such that

-for some $\lambda >0$, so in particular $\E [\kappa]$ is finite.
-We now define the Markov chain $(\tX_n,\tY_n)_{n \in \Z_+}$ for the noisy urn process.
-As for the leaky urn, we start one step above the axis: let $z_0 \in \N$, and take $(\tX_0,\tY_0) = (z_0,1)$.
-For $n \in \Z_+$, given $(\tX_n,\tY_n) = (x,y) \in \Z^2 \setminus \{(0,0)\}$, we define the transition law as follows.
-If $xy \neq 0$ then
+for some $\lambda>0$, so in particular $\E[\kappa]$ is finite.
+We now define the Markov chain $(\tX_n,\tY_n)_{n \in\Z_+}$ for the noisy urn process.
+As for the leaky urn, we start one step above the axis: let $z_0 \in\N$, and take $(\tX_0,\tY_0) = (z_0,1)$.
+For $n \in\Z_+$, given $(\tX_n,\tY_n) = (x,y) \in\Z^2 \setminus\{ (0,0)\}$, we define the transition law as follows.
+If $xy \neq0$, then

 while if $x = 0$ or $y=0$ we have